 We collaborate closely with clients to create engaging interactive experiences that seamlessly combine design and technology.

 The studio was formed in 2010 by Jake Dow-Smith.
-As well as practicing full-time, Jake also teaches, gives talks, discusses his work and consults.
+As well as practicing full-time, Jake also teaches interactive design, gives talks, discusses his work and consults.

 18–22 Ashwin Street, London, E8 3DL

 Second Cousins Ltd. trading as Dow-Smith Studio.
 Company no. 8509348.

 Website design and build for itinerant publisher and curatorial platform, Torque.

 Design and interactive direction across the website of British clothing brand Fred Perry.

 New website for Hong Kong based interior design studio, with Future Corp.

 Design and development for London-based typography specialists, Studio Aves.